FigurePOS/terraform-modules/aws-sqs-queue/CLOUDWATCH_ALARMS.md

 - Uses CloudWatch metric math with `RATE()` function
 - Detects increasing trend in DLQ messages
 - More sensitive than absolute count thresholds
-- Pages Rootly via separate SNS topic in addition to Slack
+- Requires two consecutive 5-minute breaches (datapoints_to_alarm=2, evaluation_periods≥2)
+- By default routes to Slack only; Rootly can be enabled post‑testing

 ### Message Age Alarm
-Removed from module.
-If needed, create it in your root module.
+Removed from this module.
+If needed, implement it in your root module.

 ## Cost Considerations